A Country Boy Can Survive

 "A Country Boy Can Survive" is a song written and recorded by American musician Hank Williams Jr. The song was released as a single in January 1982 and reached a peak of number 2 on the Billboard Hot Country Singles chart in March 1982.
-It is considered one of Williams's signature songs even though it never reached number one.
+It is considered one of Williams' signature songs even though it never reached number one.

 Shortly after 9/11, Williams re-wrote and re-recorded the song with a patriotic theme under the name "America Will Survive"; the rewrite peaked at number 45 on the Billboard country charts.

-In early 2007, Williams re-released the original version to commemorate the 25th anniversary of its original release, in addition to creating a music video for it.
+In early 2007 Williams re-released the original version to commemorate the 25th anniversary of its original release, in addition to creating a music video for it.
 This re-release peaked at number 45 on the Billboard country charts.

 Content

 This song was released in January 1982.
 It reflects changes to American lifestyle and society that corresponded with rural concerns of the negative impact from increasing urbanization, and exalts the self-reliance of 'country boys'.